BU-Spark/ml-aimpower-stuttered-speech/fall2024/EDA/README.md

 │	D<sample-id>_B.txt		(transcript of moderator from casual conversation) │	P<sample-id>.txt		(transcript of specifically instructed words to be read by interviewee)
 ```

+## Analysis Explanation

+Our target variables for analysis:

+* audio duration
+* stuttering occurances and types
+* mask (words being muted in audio but present in transcript with annotation) occurence, etc.